shobhitaa/Crime-Curber/README.md

 ## Installation

 Clone this repository into your local machine and run it on android studio.
-You can use android emulator as well as an android phone to run it.